htrhd/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# Rock-Paper-Scissors AI
-This is a rock, paper, scissors ai.
+This is a rock, paper, scissors AI.